- Investment Manager

 Clicking on either of these links will take you away from the ASAM website.
 You will be directed to a dedicated portal provided by either Standard Life Savings Limited or Seven Investment Management LLP.
 Both firms are authorised and regulated by the Financial Conduct Authority.Login to Standard Life Login to 7IM

-We also continue to remain overweight in a pool of diversified real asset funds.
-Some of the underlying investments in the funds are assets with inflation linked contractual payments often backed by governments.
+We also favour a pool of diversified real asset funds.
+Some of the underlying investments in the funds are assets with inflation linked contractual payments, which are often backed by governments.
 Our portfolios remain diversified across each asset class, sector and geography, and our approach has the flexibility to take advantage of the changes in the markets throughout this period.

 This information is obtained from sources considered reliable, but its accuracy and completeness is not guaranteed by Anderson Strathern Asset Management Limited.
 Neither the information nor any opinions expressed constitute financial advice.
 Investments can fluctuate in price, value and/or income and may return less than the original amount invested.
 Past performance is not necessarily a guide to future performance.
 Anderson Strathern Asset Management Limited is authorised and regulated by the Financial Conduct Authority.